Group Coordinator: Ricardo Mendoza-Canales

 (4) The meaning of art within a philosophical frame; the study of subjective values in the aesthetic experience; and the critical reflection on the impact of art and culture in modern societies.

-(5) The philosophical reflection on the social world, focusing on its ontological aspect, its material and imaginal constitution, and the interpretation of individual and collective deeds within the historical and cultural processes and interactions.
+(5) The philosophical reflection on culture, technology and the social world, focusing on its ontological aspect, its material and imaginal constitution, and the interpretation of individual and collective deeds within the historical and cultural processes and interactions.
 In this regard, the philosophical examination of the nature of religion, its manifestations and the ensuing anthropological and metaphysical features, such as the idea of God, the sacred, rituals and beliefs, are also topics of interest.